 1. Use a Smaller Base Image

-Switching to a lightweight base image is one of the most effective ways to reduce the size of your Docker images.
-A base image serves as the foundation on which your application runs, and it comes prepackaged with various libraries, utilities, and settings.
+Switching to a lightweight base image is one of the most effective ways to reduce the size of our Docker images.
+A base image serves as the foundation on which our application runs, and it comes prepackaged with various libraries, utilities, and settings.

 However, not all of these pre-included items are always necessary for every application.
 A full-fledged Ubuntu image, for instance, contains a wide variety of utilities and libraries aimed at general-purpose computing, but many of these components are likely irrelevant for a specific application, such as a Java service.